Ammaro173/TUTORium-Docs/README.md

 4. Users will be able to "Rate" their Tutors.
 5. Each User will Have His own portfolio whether they are Students or Tutors.

-### out

-1. My website will never turn into an IOS or Android app.
-2. My website will never make a booking for a Tutors (No Payment methods).

 ## Minimum Viable Product

 1. An admin can create and delete user accounts.